rkomar4815/real_estate/README.md

 # real_estate

 This is a a real estate website that I built as part of a course.
 It's built using Bootstrap 4, Django, and PostgreSQL, and deployed on Digital Ocean using Nginx and Gnuicorn.
+You can view the website at http://159.65.237.133/.

 The website allows the user to:
 1. Login